 The RVC implemented its first Single Equality Scheme in 2010/11 as a mechanism to ensure equality, diversity and inclusion were at the heart of all RVC activities.

-The Equality Objectives and Action Plan builds on the work undertaken since 2010/11 and replaces our single scheme which will help us to further our commitment to equality and diversity through the development of a key equality objectives (covering the period 2015 to 2019).
+The Equality Action Plan builds on the work undertaken since 2010/11 and replaces our single scheme which will help us to further our commitment to equality and diversity through the development of a key equality objectives (covering the period 2015 to 2019).
 The objectives listed have been developed by using local drivers, evidence from base data collection and analysis and information attained from staff and students through the 2014 'Equality at RVC' survey.

 Progress against the objectives will be managed by the Equality and Diversity Committee (EDC) and reported to the College Executive Committee (CEC) on an annual basis through the annual Equal Opportunities Monitoring report, with a review of the objectives at two year point to ensure they are still for purpose.